 When staging your unit for the shoot, think about adding focal points to an image.
 These draw the eye and make the image more interesting.
-A ‘pop’ of colour from a well placed cushion for example.
+A ‘pop’ of colour from a well-placed cushion for example.
 A coffee plunger and mug will add warmth.
-Flowers in the table, or a bowl of colourful fruit are also effective props.
+Flowers on the table or a bowl of colourful fruit is also effective props.

 A full, fresh fruit bowl can add a flash of colour.